Naimish240/FRIENDS_Analysis/README.md

 ## Analysing the Data

-First, standard EDA is carried out on the two datasets.
+First, preliminary EDA is carried out on the two datasets.
 This can be found [here](EDA.ipynb).

-Next,
+Next, sentiment and polarity analysis is carried out on the scripts dataset, to test the hypothesis.
+This can be found [here](analysis.ipynb).

 ---

 ## Visualise and Share Findings

+Finally, the inferences from the analysis can be found [here](analysis.ipynb)

 ---